akka/akka/akka-docs/src/main/paradox/stream/stream-cookbook.md

 **Situation:** Given a stream of `ByteString` s we want to fail the stream if more than a given maximum of bytes has been consumed.

-This recipe uses a `GraphStage` to implement the desired feature.
+This recipe uses a @ref[`GraphStage`](stream-customize.md) to implement the desired feature.
 In the only handler we override, `onPush()` we update a counter and see if it gets larger than `maximumBytes`.
 If a violation happens we signal failure, otherwise we forward the chunk we have received.